Legal Advice Helpline

 We encourage you to call our HELPline as early as possible when a legal issue arises and as often as needed.
 Due to our high volume of callers, you may experience extended wait times to speak to an attorney.
 Our phone system offers a call-back feature that can save your place in line and prevent you from staying on hold while you wait to speak to an attorney.

-*Please note that we cannot take requests for services via our Facebook page.
+*Please note that we cannot take requests for legal assistance through our Facebook page.

 Help For The Hearing Impaired